 02 Jul IMAGES Program: How Getting In Touch With Nature Helps Rehabilitation

-As nearly 24 million Americans have encountered an addiction issue at some point in their life, there are 24 million different ways of getting through it.
-One way that many people have found useful is getting in touch with nature is a good alternative for alcohol and drug addiction treatment.
+Nearly 24 million Americans have encountered an addiction issue at some point in their life, and there are 24 million different ways of getting through it.
+Many people have found that getting in touch with nature is a good alternative for alcohol and drug addiction treatment.

 By connecting with the world around you and by disconnecting from your digital life, you can step back, take a breath, and get over your addiction.